kurtosis-tech/kardinal-playground/README.md

 2. 🛍️ Explore the main online boutique deployment:
    ```
-   ./scripts/forward.sh
+   kardinal gateway prod
    ```
-   This script will forward the main demo application port from within Codespaces to a URL you can access
+   This command forwards the main demo application port from within Codespaces to a URL you can access

    Now, explore the application:
-   - Use the URL provided by the forward.sh script
+   - Click the URL provided by gateway `http://localhost:9060`
    - Browse through the online store and add items to your cart
    - To see your application architecture, get your dashboard URL by running the following:
      ```